Marcelo Caetano: Overthrow

 By the beginning of 1974, signals of rebellion increased.
-The Armed Forces Movement was formed within the army and started planning a coup to end the regime.
-In March, an unsuccessful attempt against the regime was made.
+The left-wing Armed Forces Movement was formed within the army and started planning a coup to end the regime.
+In March, an unsuccessful coup attempt was made against the regime from the right, organised by General Kaúlza de Arriaga.
 By then, Caetano had offered his resignation to the president more than once but his request was denied.
 There was now little attempt or political possibility of controlling the movements of the opposition.

-On 25 April 1974, the military overthrew the regime in the Carnation Revolution.
+On 25 April 1974, the left-wing military overthrew the regime in the Carnation Revolution.
 Caetano resigned and was taken into military custody.

 The combined African independentist guerrilla forces of the People's Movement for the Liberation of Angola (MPLA), the National Union for the Total Independence of Angola (UNITA) and the National Liberation Front of Angola (FNLA) in Angola; the PAIGC in Portuguese Guinea and the FRELIMO in Mozambique succeeded in their nationalistic rebellion when their continued guerrilla warfare prompted elements of the Portuguese Armed Forces to stage a coup at Lisbon in 1974.

 The Armed Forces Movement overthrew the Lisbon government as a protest against the ongoing war in Portuguese Guinea that seemed to have no military end in sight, to rebel against the new military laws that were to be presented the next year (Decretos-Leis n.os 353, de 13 de Julho de 1973, e 409, de 20 de Agosto), to reduce military expenses and to incorporate militia and military academy officers in the army branches as equals.